-If you would like to arrive by public transport then we can usually arrange for you to be picked up at Chepstow Bus or train station. - a free service we offer our guests to encourage Car Free Holidays.
-Also if you would like to leave your car once you are here then there is a local bus running between Chepstow and Monmouth.
+If you would like to arrive by public transport then we can usually arrange for you to be picked up at Chepstow Bus or train station, this is a free service we offer our guests to encourage Car Free Holidays.
+Also if you would like to leave your car once you are here then there is a local bus running between Chepstow and Monmouth click here for timetable.
 We are just over a mile from the nearest bus stop and just under a mile to the village shop.
 There will be an ordinance survey map for you to use, plus lots of advice and maps for walks from the property.
 If you would like to arrive by bike then you can store them in the shed but please ask ahead.
 If you have an electric car then there are a couple of great places to charge them - Chepstow Dive Centre where you can grab a coffee and take in the view over the quarry while your car charges or head to Hanleys Farm shop and buy some local produce while charging your car.

 A stay with us is an ideal time to reconnect with nature.
 Light a fire and sit outside in the evening to watch the stars and listen for the owl.
 Check out the latest Wildlife Trust events - we are members of both Gloucester and Gwent Wildlife Trusts and have leaflets showing what's on locally.
 Sit in the garden and watch the birds, bees and butterflies - the gardens are planted to attract wildlife thanks to Sarah Jones ( http://sarahjonesgardens.com ).
 There are bird feeders hung in the trees and a journal to share your sightings.
 Enjoy a board game and hot chocolate beside the fire or in the garden.
 Watch out for our 'Plogging' team ( Scandenavian for picking up litter while jogging) who may be in the local area keeping the paths litter free for you to enjoy.